 With the majority of the websites audience using mobile devices on the go, we ensured it would still load quickly by creating a clean and straightforward design system with as little font weights as possible.

-Rich content such was incorporated using either embed codes or, in the case of the music player, using native audio controls.
+Rich content was incorporated using either embed codes or, in the case of the music player, using native audio controls.
 This reduced the need to install heavy libraries that would increase the download time of each page.

 Low-key advertising and purchasable content

 The need for advertising to generate income for Nest was clear but because they were selective about their advertisers, we could design our own portal and ensure we didn't interrupt the aesthetic of the design itself.

 We also integrated with Craft Commerce to allow readers to purchase merchandise directly from the editorial content that described it, without having to visit the 'shop'.

 To ensure that the audio player would continue to play across different pages we used the Nuxt.js framework to power the front end of the site and, to make the website as fast as possible, we used a JAMStack app deployed to a Content Delivery Network (CDN), effectively allowing us to host the site in multiple locations close to end users around the world.
 Combined with smart caching this meant we were able ensure near instant page loads.

 Nest also serve up a large volume of traffic.
 By rendering the front end of the app on Zeit's CDN and only loading data from Craft, we were able to scale the site up while keeping the experience fast and responsive and the ongoing cost much lower than with a conventional architecture.